Title IX Compliance

 Who are Lewis & Clark’s Title IX Coordinators, and what do they do?

-The College’s Title IX Coordinator is the Vice President and Provost.
 The Title IX Coordinator has responsibility for overseeing all Title IX compliance, including complaints of sexual misconduct.
 All instances of Sexual Misconduct should be reported to the Title IX Coordinator or a Deputy Coordinator.

 Deputy Title IX Coordinators: